jchiefelk/ITEC-430/python-mysql/README.md

 </pre>

 <p>
-The reason that we are importing the "sys" module is so that we can accept a user's root password as a command line argument, and then assign it to a variable called password, which is the concatenated into mysqldump command called by the subprocess.
+The reason that we are importing the "sys" module is so we can accept a user's root password as a command line argument, and then assign it to a variable called password, which is then concatenated into mysqldump command called by the subprocess.
 </p>